 Craft Breweries - Avondale, Cahaba, and Good People Brewing Companies

-Another one of Birmingham’s great local craft breweries, the Cahaba Brewing Company is located about a 15 minute walk from Avondale Brewing Company and is set in an enormous warehouse, with a large porch, perfect for a beer on a warm evening.
-They also had a food truck serving hot homemade apple and berry pies, which of course I couldn’t pass up and grabbed one of each!
+Another one of Birmingham’s great local craft breweries, the Cahaba Brewing Company is located about a 15-minute walk from Avondale Brewing Company and is set in an enormous warehouse, with a large porch, perfect for a beer on a warm evening.
+They also had a food truck serving hot homemade apple and berry pies, which I couldn’t pass up and grabbed one of each!

 Good People Brewing Company, probably the best known local craft brewery, is conveniently located across the street from Regions Field, home of the Birmingham Barons.
 An ideal location for any brewery!
-So along with several hundred others we checked out the brewery before a Barons baseball game.
-We had a Smash Mosaic and Farmhouse Ale, both were really good, but due to the crowd we were only able to have the one each.
+So along with several hundred others, we checked out the brewery before a Barons baseball game.
+We had a Smash Mosaic and Farmhouse Ale, both were superb, but because of the crowd, we could only have the one each.
 If I were to visit again I would stop by when there isn’t a game so I could enjoy the space more and try more of their beer.
-One of the cool features about about the brewery was the large porch with jenga blocks, that everyone was playing.
+One of the cool features about the brewery was the large porch with jenga blocks that everyone was playing.

 Civil Rights Institute/ Kelly Ingram Park/ 16th Street Baptist Church

-Birmingham, was once dubbed “Bombingham” due to large number of bombings, has undoubtedly a tumultuous past, particularly during the 1950’s and 1960’s when the city served as a focal point of the civil rights movement.
+Birmingham, was once dubbed “Bombingham” because of a large number of bombings, has undoubtedly a tumultuous past, particularly during the 1950s and 1960s when the city served as a focal point of the civil rights movement.
 The Civil Rights Institute ($12 entry), built in 1992, documents the civil rights movement, not only as experienced in Birmingham, but throughout America.
-The self-guided tour starts with a series of eye opening exhibits of life in the segregated city of Birmingham before exploring the rise of the Ku Klux Klan and the development of the civil rights movement.
+The self-guided tour starts with a series of eye-opening exhibits of life in the segregated city of Birmingham before exploring the rise of the Ku Klux Klan and the development of the civil rights movement.
 The exhibits are extensive and provide a glimpse into the events that have shaped modern America.
-The last exhibit was a series of photographs taken the day the bus carrying the Freedom Riders from Washington, DC to Montgomery, Alabama was viciously attacked and fire-bombed enroute to Birmingham.
-The powerful images depict scores of riders injured and receiving treatment as well as the bus engulfed in flames.
+The last exhibit was a series of photographs taken the day the bus carrying the Freedom Riders from Washington, DC to Montgomery, Alabama was viciously attacked and fire-bombed en route to Birmingham.
+The powerful images depict scores of riders injured and receiving treatment and the bus engulfed in flames.
 The institute is an absolute must when in Birmingham.

 Kelly Ingram Park, across the street from the Civil Rights Institute is a peaceful park in the middle of the city that pays tribute to the civil rights struggle in the city.
 The park includes several statues of children being intimidated by police dogs, sprayed with high-pressure water hoses, and incarcerated on a large scale during the Children’s March of 1963.
 The city provides a free audio tour that can be accessed from your phone.
 Across the street from the Civil Rights Institute is the 16th Street Baptist Church, now a National Historic Landmark, and the site of Birmingham’s deadliest bombing, in which 4 children were killed during Sunday school.